pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 microcopy form, will not go to pieces on his hands.

-But if microcopying is to take the&nbsp;{%- include pagebreak.html canvas=313 -%}&nbsp;place of publication, or if libraries are to alter their general acquisition policies to give a large place to film instead of paper, the fundamental question of durability of film must be met.
+But if microcopying is to take the {% include pagebreak.html canvas=313 %} place of publication, or if libraries are to alter their general acquisition policies to give a large place to film instead of paper, the fundamental question of durability of film must be met.
 "Dr. A. F.